-By electronically indicating as such and submitting the Local Application in ePlan, the local Board of Education and/or LEA Authorized Representative certifies that the assurances and conditions stipulated in the application have been reviewed and every reasonable effort will be made to adhere to.
-To access Perkins V Assurances and Conditions, visit the TDOE Document Library of ePlan or click here.
+By electronically indicating as such and submitting the Local Application in ePlan, the local Board of Education and/or LEA Authorized Representative certifies that it has reviewed and will adhere to the assurances and conditions stipulated in the application.
+To access Perkins V Assurances and Conditions, go to Related Documents and then click on Document Template.

-1 Strenthening Career and Technical Education for the 21st Century, Section 131(f)
+1 Strengthening Career and Technical Education for the 21st Century, Section 131(f)